 Here's the outline on how to use it, and the most common/awesome scenario is to use qualifying questions as a guardian gate in front of your scheduling question, so only the right participants get to choose a time.
 Added bonus is that you can only ask for PII (Personally Identifiable Information) from respondents that are qualified.
-The big advantage over the Magic Drill Down question type is that with qualifying questions you can have multiple separate questions across multiple questions pages in your screener.
+The big advantage over the Drill Down question type is that with qualifying questions you can have multiple separate questions across multiple questions pages in your screener.

-Use the campaign theme from screeners >> design >> theme.
+Use the default (or your own custom enterprise) theme from screeners >> design >> theme.
 Currently, this is the only theme that supports qualifying questions.

-Step 2: Add Qualifying Question(s)
+Add Qualifying Question(s)

 Add one or more questions that will determine if your respondent is allowed to pick a time.
 They are additive so all correct answers to multiple qualifying questions will be required to see the next page.

-Step 4: Decide on Qualifying Mode
+Decide on Qualifying Page Mode

 Most likely, you'll want to send recipients to a disqualified page if they don't give the right answers, but there's also a skip page option:

-- Mode 1: Disqualified Page: this is the most popular mode, and you need to go to screeners >> thanks, and turn on "Send to disqualified page" as an option.
+- Mode 1: Disqualified Page: this is the most popular mode, and you need to go to screeners >> thanks, and turn on "Use disqualified page" as an option.

 - Mode 2: Skip the next page - if you leave the toggle above turned off, your qualifying questions simply skip the next page.
 This allows you to not tell people explicitly they are disqualified, because then you increase the odds they will get angry and email your customer support, but you can offer different wording than if they were qualified.
-Let's call it a more gentle thanks.

-The only other important note is you can get pretty creative with page skip logic, so your MPS questions don't have to be on the first questions page.
+You can get pretty creative with page skip logic, so your MPS questions don't have to be on the first questions page.
 There's almost infinite ways you could combine with drill downs as well.
 Give us a shout with any questions.